david-sanvicente/whack-a-mole/README.md

-# whack-a-mole
+# Whack-A-Mole!
-A simple wack-a-mole game in JavaScript
+A wack-a-mole game in JavaScript.
+Open index.html using any browser.

-Technologies Used:
+# Technologies Used:
 HTML, CSS, JavaScript

 Notable Features: